MARKH0R/Build_with_AI/README.md

  2- Click on "Create API key" from there you can copy that key.

- 3- Open VS Code, and create ".py" and ".env" files.
+ 3- Open VS Code, and create a ".env" file.

+ 4- After creating the ".env" file past your API Key that you have created from GOOGLE AI STUDIO.

+    e.g.

+    GOOGLE_API_KEY = your API key

- 4- After that Run your code and have a chat with it.
+ 5- After that Run your code and have a chat with it.